Pay Your Bill Online

-If you have any trouble understanding your explanation of benefits (EOB) from your insurance company, or your billing statement from Concho Valley ER, please contact our office directly at (325) 703-6900.
+If you have any trouble understanding your explanation of benefits (EOB) from your insurance company, or your billing statement from Concho Valley ER, please contact our patient advocate directly at (325) 277-2460 and our staff will be happy to assist you.

 Your ER co-pay will be collected at the time of your visit.
 We will then bill your insurance company for the policy’s emergency room benefits.